MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnamephishingstamp-canonical-property.md

 [[MS-OXPHISH]](http://msdn.microsoft.com/library/ed49ab26-ba13-4d4c-8a94-98d4ceecd4b7%28Office.15%29.aspx)

-> Identifies and marks e-mail messages that are designed to trick recipients into divulging sensitive information (such as passwords and other personal information) to a non-trustworthy source.
+> Identifies and marks email messages that are designed to trick recipients into divulging sensitive information (such as passwords and other personal information) to a non-trustworthy source.

 ### Header files